iamhruthiks/Planets-App/README.md

 An app that displays the planets in our solar system along with their corresponding number of moons.

 ## Features
-- Displays the planets images
+- Displays the planets images.
-- Displays the planet names
+- Displays the planet names.
-- Displays the number of moons that each planet has
+- Displays the number of moons that each planet has.
-- Dark mode

 ## Technologies/Tools used
 - Android Studio Iguana | 2023.2.1